Tutorial for Multi-Object Pick and Place from Isaac Cloud Service#

 Inside the container, change

-workflow_typein the configuration file toPICK_AND_PLACE, and run:ros2 launch isaac_manipulator_bringup workflows.launch.py \ manipulator_workflow_config:=$(ros2 pkg prefix --share isaac_manipulator_bringup)/params/sim_launch_params.yaml
+workflow_typein the configuration file toPICK_AND_PLACE, and run:ros2 launch isaac_ros_manipulation_bringup workflows.launch.py \ manipulator_workflow_config:=$(ros2 pkg prefix --share isaac_ros_manipulation_bringup)/params/sim_launch_params.yaml

 The

 manipulator_workflow_configparameter points to the manipulator configuration file.
-Please refer to Create Manipulator Configuration File section.For increased reliability, we recommend using the
+Refer to Create Manipulator Configuration File section.Object attachment supports three object types:

 0.623.You must have the launch file running to run this command.